MAIF/melusine/README.md

 * `HELLO` : any salutations such as `Bonjour,`.
 * `THANKS` : any thanks such as `Avec mes remerciements`
 * `BODY` : the core of the the message which contains the valuable information.

-## Motivation & history

-### Origin of the project

-**MAIF**, being one of the leading mutual insurance companies in France, receives daily a large volume of emails from its clients and is under pressure to reply to their requests as efficiently as possible.
-As such an efficient routing system is of the upmost importance to assign each emails to its right entity.
-However the previously outdated routing system put the company under ever increasing difficulties to fulfill its pledge.
-In order to face up to this challenge, MAIF assisted by **Quantmetry**, has implemented a new routing system based on state-of-the-art NLP and Deep Learning techniques that would classify each email under the right label according to its content and extract the relevant information to help the MAIF counsellors processing the emails.

-### Ambitions of the project

-**Melusine** is the first Open Source and free-of-use solution dedicated specifically to the qualification of e-mails written in french.
-The ambition of this Python package is to become a reference, but also to live in the French NLP community by federating users and contributors.
-Initially developed to answer the problem of routing e-mails received by the MAIF, the solution was implemented using state-of-the-art techniques in Deep Learning and NLP.
-Melusine can be interfaced with Scikit-Learn: it offers the user the possibility to train his own classification and automatic summarization model according to the constraints of his problem.

-### Why Melusine ?

-Following MAIF's tradition to name its open source packages after deities, it was chosen to release this package under the name of Melusine as an homage to a legend from the local folklore in the Poitou region in France where MAIF is historically based.

-## Credits

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.